underground-software/ILKD_course_materials/index.md

     so it is the sole responsibility of the student who chooses this path to ensure that their work is correct lest any defects in the submission negatively impact their final grade.

+Further details can be found on the [policies and procedures page](/procedures.md)

 ### Course Communication